 First of all, you have to respect and understand the body’s natural healing process if you want to fully recover from ankle sprains, whether you have severe sprain (grade 3) or like most ankle sprains, something more mild (grade 1).

-Step 1 of the healing process is inflammation and it is a vital part of the healing process… By the way, recent research has clearly shown that ice is NOT effective for reducing swelling or healing a sprained ankle.)
-For more on that, please read (Do NOT Ice a Sprained Ankle >).
+In the beginning, your ankle will have inflammation, but remember it is a vital part of the healing process… By the way, recent research has clearly shown that ice is NOT effective for reducing swelling or healing a sprained ankle.)
+For more on that, please read (Do NOT Ice a Sprained Ankle).

-So, right after the sprain, the injured area becomes inflamed and painful.
+So, right after the ankle sprain, the injured ankle becomes inflamed and painful.
 Just stay calm… it’s just a natural part of the healing process!
 But, what should you do?

 Rest is very important for healing a sprained ankle.
 No one in their right mind would dispute that fact.
 After an injury, your body has sustained damage and a certain amount of rest allows the body to start the repair process.